strimzi/strimzi.github.io/_posts/2019-11-01-deploying-debezium-with-kafkaconnector-resource.md

 Let's start consuming from one of those change topics:

 ```
-kubectl exec my-cluster-kafka-0 -c kafka -i -t -- \
+kubectl -n kafka exec my-cluster-kafka-0 -c kafka -i -t -- \
   bin/kafka-console-consumer.sh \
---bootstrap-server my-cluster-kafka-bootstrap:9092 \
+    --bootstrap-server localhost:9092 \
     --topic dbserver1.inventory.customers
 ```

+This will block waiting for records/messages.
+To produce those messages we have to make some changes in the database.
-Back in the terminal window we left open with the MySQL command line client running we can make some changes to the data.
+So back in the terminal window we left open with the MySQL command line client running we can make some changes to the data.
 First let's see the existing customers:

 ```
 mysql> SELECT * FROM customers;